 5. Customer Effort Score

-In the study “Stop Trying to Delight Your Customers” published in the Harvard Business Review, the researchers state that they evaluated the predictive power of CSAT, NPS, and CES on the customer loyalty and it resulted in Customer Effort Score outperforming the others.
-In this case, the CES power seems to be caused by two factors: “its ability to capture customer impressions at the transactional level (as opposed to NPS, which captures more-holistic impressions of a company) and its ability to capture negative experiences as well as positive ones.”
+According to the report, the power of the CES survey seems to stem from two factors: its ability to capture customer impressions at the transactional level (as opposed to NPS, which captures more holistic impressions of a company) and its ability to capture negative experiences as well as positive ones.

-Today’s customers are busy and don’t want to have to jump through hoops to get the help they need, especially if a product breaks or they have issues with service.
-Reducing customer effort makes life easier for customers and improves their impression of the brand and their overall customer experience.”
+Today’s customers are busy and don’t want to have to jump through hoops to get the help they need, especially if a product breaks down or they have issues with service.
+Reducing customer effort makes life easier for customers and improves their impression of the brand and their overall customer experience.

 Most importantly, it improves user activation and, by doing so, increases customer lifetime value.

 Keeping your customers happy is one of the most important things you can do to improve your business.

 Using the metrics listed in this article, you can assess the current level of customer satisfaction, increase retention, and reduce churn.